R.J. Corman Railroad Group: 20th century

 The Bardstown Line became home to My Old Kentucky Dinner Train, which made its inaugural run in 1989.

 In 1990, R. J. Corman's first Distribution Center was opened in South Union, Kentucky.

 R. J. Corman Material Sales began in 1994, after the company agreed to begin serving as Conrail's full-service track and rail material distributor.

+21st century

 In 2001, R. J. Corman launched its Railroad Switching company.

 From 2003 to 2004, R. J. Corman's runway, Lucas Field, was constructed in Nicholasville, Kentucky.
 With that project's completion, R. J. Corman Aircraft Maintenance was launched.

 R. J. Corman Railroad Group announced on June 18, 2009, that it had acquired the assets of Railpower Technologies Corp and its U.S. subsidiary, Railpower Hybrid Technologies.

 Fortune Magazine released a feature story on Rick Corman, an American classic self-made success.

 On April 1, 2013, R. J. Corman Signaling was formed and began operations.

-Rick Corman died on August 23, 2013, after an 11-year battle with multiple myeloma (cancer).
+Rick Corman died on August 23, 2013, after an 11-year battle with multiple myeloma.

 Lines owned

-R.J.
-Corman operates the following subsidiaries:
+R. J. Corman operates the following subsidiaries: